flanksource/docs/docs/config-db/concepts/transform.md

 You can supply a JavaScript code to transform the scraped configuration.
 Your JS code will have access to the special `config` variable which will contain the scraped config.
 Your script is expected to return a stringified JSON object which will be the new configuration.

-_Example_: The following `config-db` configuration specifies a transformation that'll add a new field `"hello"` with the value `"world"` to all the scraped configurations.
+_Example_: The following `Config DB` configuration specifies a transformation that'll add a new field `"hello"` with the value `"world"` to all the scraped configurations.

 ```yaml
 file: